typelevel/typelevel.github.com/_posts/2015-08-07-symbolic-operators.md

 of type `AdditiveCommutativeGroup[Int]`.
 Leaving aside what *additive*, *commutative*, and *group* mean here, this is a subtype of `Semigroup[Int]`, so it matches.

 Let's continue with our current example.
-At this point we have gone form:
+At this point we have gone from:

 ```scala
 19 |+| 20 // produces 39